Medically Reviewed

 In an era of distracted eating β scrolling through phones while meals go unnoticed, eating at desks, consuming food in the car β the ancient practice of mindfulness has found a powerful application at the dinner table.
 Mindful eating is not a diet.
 It carries no forbidden foods, no calorie targets, and no rigid meal plans.
 Instead, it is a practice of cultivating present-moment awareness around food β attending to the sensory qualities of eating, recognizing internal hunger and satiety cues, and observing thoughts and emotions that arise around food without judgment.
 It pairs naturally with flexitarian eating, which likewise emphasises enjoyment and flexibility over rigid restriction.
 Research demonstrates that mindful eating interventions are associated with reduced emotional eating, decreased binge eating episodes, improved diet quality, and more positive body image.
 For many individuals, disordered eating patterns, compulsive overeating, and a fraught relationship with food are maintained not by lack of nutrition knowledge but by a disconnection from the body's natural signals.
 Mindful eating offers a compassionate pathway back to a more intuitive, joyful, and nourishing relationship with food.
+This mindful eating techniques guide is designed to be the single resource you keep open while you actually cook, shop, or plan β practical first, evidence second, padding never.
+By the end you will understand the mindful eating techniques fundamentals well enough to adapt them to your own kitchen rather than follow them as a fixed recipe.

 The Origins and Science of Mindful Eating